hpanago/satori/README.md

 <p>
 There are even features for hash comparison of binaries (backdoored /bin/ files) and text-file 'diffing' for configuration files (you don't remember you allowed 'root login' in /etc/ssh/sshd_config ? ...well you maybe didn't!)
 <p><p><p>
-Well, while *Satori* doesn't reveal vulnerabilities or misconfiguration, it gives you a place to start by showing you all the "_Deviations_".
-The magic word in forensics
+Well, while *Satori* doesn't reveal vulnerabilities or misconfiguration, it gives you a place to start by showing you all the "*_Deviations_*".
+The magic word in forensics!